renz45/keynote_code_highlighter/README.md

 This is super bare bones, it doesn't even have proper chrome like a close button.
 To quit the app just right click it in your doc and close it.

+I've recently added support for choosing a font and a font size.
+You have to type the name of the font into the field, since searching the available fonts on a system seems to be more work then its worth.
+As usual, it saves your settings when opening or closing, so you should only have to set them once.

 ##Packaging instructions(OSX)
 This is mostly for my reference.